Sequence (music): Less common sequences

 The Sound of Music (also known as Rosalia) sequence features root movement up a fourth followed by root movement down a third.
 Both chords are in root position.
 The sequence is very similar to the ascending 5-6 sequence since it also allows for an overall stepwise ascent between parallel triads, much like the ascending 5-6.

-The “Sisyphus Sequence” (term coined by John H. Benson, professor of Music Theory at Lawrence University), is an ascending sequence.
-It sounds like a ball being rolled up a hill, as described in the story of Sisyphus in Greek Mythology.

 Examples

 A well-known popular example of a threefold descending fifths diatonic sequence is found in the refrain from the Christmas carol "Angels We Have Heard on High," as illustrated immediately below ("Glo...ria in excelsis Deo").
 The one-measure melodic motive is shifted downward at the interval of a second, and the harmonic aspect does so likewise by following the circle of fifths :

 The following threefold ascending 5-6 chromatic (non-diatonic) sequence occurs in the duet of Abubeker and Fatima from Act III of César Cui's opera Prisoner of the Caucasus (compare a similar passage in the famous Rodgers and Hammerstein song "Do-Re-Mi," composed almost exactly 100 years later) :

-Handel's "For Unto Us a Child is Born" (HWV 56) relies heavily on both melodic and harmonic sequencing, as can be seen in the following excerpt.
+Handel's "For Unto Us a Child is Born" (HWV 56) relies quite heavily on both melodic and harmonic sequencing, as can be seen in the following excerpt.
 In this vocal reduction, the soprano and alto lines reiterate a florid two-beat melodic motif for three and a half bars in a series of melodic sequences on the word "born."
 More subtle, though still present, is the underlying ascending 5-6 harmonic sequence.

 Other examples include Handel's "Ev'ry valley shall be exalted" ("exalted") from Messiah, the opening unison ritornello of J.S.
 Bach's D-minor harpsichord concerto.
 Another can be found in Arcangelo Corelli's sonata de camera gigue in Em.
 Here the composer sequences up in pitch after cadencing on a V.